Lost for Words

 © Susan Dorothea White

-Lost for Words, 2003
+Lost for Words 2003

-94 x 85 x 38 cm
+94 x 85 x 38 cm (9 kg)

 Inspired by the idiom ‘lost for words’, the sculpture portrays the vulnerability of indigenous cultures.
 Hands and arms carved from a single piece of Huon pine connect A Gumbaynggir Language Dictionary and The Compact Oxford English Dictionary.
 The male arm represents the dominant English-speaking culture; its hand grips the index finger of the female Aboriginal hand emerging in a giving gesture from a dictionary of fragments of an indigenous language.
 Her fingers unfold reluctantly, one still touching the palm in a symbolic effort to retain the language.
 The assemblage stands on a map showing manifold languages existing before white settlement.